Atlantic City School Teacher Receives National Award for Her Environmental Leadership

 Contact: William Schrack, William@parktrust.org, 301-279-7275 x20

-Washington, DC (June 18, 2019) – National Park Trust (NPT) is pleased to announce that Yolanda Smith, a fifth-grade teacher from Richmond Avenue School in Atlantic City, NJ, is the recipient of National Park Trust’s 2019 National Educator Award for Outstanding Environmental Stewardship.
+Washington, DC (June 18, 2019) – National Park Trust is pleased to announce that Yolanda Smith, a fifth-grade teacher from Richmond Avenue School in Atlantic City, NJ, is the recipient of National Park Trust’s 2019 National Educator Award for Outstanding Environmental Stewardship.

-Thanks to sponsorship from the Caesars Foundation as well as local property support, Richmond Avenue has been able to participate in NPT’s national Buddy Bison School Program since 2013.
+Thanks to sponsorship from the Caesars Foundation as well as local property support, Richmond Avenue has been able to participate in the Park Trust’s national Buddy Bison School Program since 2013.
 Yolanda has served as the lead teacher for the multi-year partnership.
 Over the course of her involvement in the program, Yolanda has developed and implemented an in-depth advanced science program and created a customized curriculum that uses parks as outdoor classrooms.
 Yolanda also developed her own learning objectives for each park field trip to ensure that all of her students walked away with knowledge gained from their hands-on experiences.

 Furthermore, Yolanda’s classroom initiatives not only taught her students the tangible impact of their carbon footprint but also led the way to energy-saving improvements school-wide, reducing their energy bill by $100,000.
 This remarkable development was noticed by the school district, resulting in changes that led to an $800,000 energy cost savings for their entire school district.